 In the data table below, the same data is organized in the tall/skinny format.
 The values from the desks have been combined in one column, called "Tickets", and "Desk" is the new category column showing from which desk the tickets were sold.

-By doing an analysis of the new data table, you can easily show that Thursdays are the days when we sell the least amount of tickets.
+By doing an analysis of the new data table, you can show that Wednesdays are the days when we sell the least amount of tickets.